FuckingNode/fuckingnode.github.io/docs/about/donate.md

+---
+title: "Support FuckingNode"
+description: "Spare a dime for the JS tool that makes your life easier, not harder."
+hide:
+  - navigation
+---

 # Support the development of FuckingNode

 FuckingNode is a solo project, developed and maintained with a lot of effort by myself.
 I'm a student with no fixed income, and donations would be significantly helpful.